mingwe/inteticstt/README.md

 ## Test task for Intetics
 #### Hello.
-I used `fakestoreapi.com` as backend.
-All filters and search (with delay) done on frontend (but in real project, i believe, almost all filters will be on backend and only requests will be on front).
-Sure here can be many optimizations, tests, ts, detailed styling, etc. But i've relized that this is test task, so i did it as a time-effective solution.
-We can discuss and sure i can improve it
+I used json-server as backend.
+All filters and search done on backend, front just sending requests for it (but search queries are sent with delay).
+Also added some unit and e2e tests.
+Sure here still can be some optimizations and more detailed styling, etc. But i've relized that this is test task, so i did my best on tech side and can endlessly update the design (but that can be checked from other projects from portfolio).
+Any changes and decisions in this up we can discuss

-### libs used: React, Redux, MUI, axios, fuse.js, debounce
+### libs used: React, Redux, Next.js MUI, axios, debounce + json-server